revalew/LATROP-Uni-PwAG/README.md

 ## **Project Overview**

 **Latrop** is a 3D game developed in **OpenGL**, inspired by the concept of creating and utilizing portals to solve puzzles and progress through levels.
-This game was created as a university project for the course **"Programming in Graphical API"** at Silesian University of Science.
+This game was created as a university project for the course **"Programming in Graphical API"**.

 The main goal of this project was to explore graphical programming concepts, implement advanced rendering techniques, and demonstrate proficiency in using the OpenGL API for real-time 3D graphics.